|1. Quick Facts

 University regulations require that weekly hours must be supported by a listing of clock hours worked for each student.

-The employing department will instruct the student regarding the procedures for completing the weekly timesheet, which may be paper or online.
-The weekly timesheet must be signed by the student and supervisor.
+The web-based application e-timesheets are used for non-exempt employees, including students, to submit their weekly hours electronically.
 A student’s hours cannot be held for a period of time, and then submitted all at once.
 University regulations require that a student employee must be paid weekly.
-The supervisor is responsible for submitting the student’s weekly hours to the department’s business office for the payment of wages.
+The employing department will instruct the student regarding the procedures for completing the weekly e-timesheet.

 A student cannot be paid for lunch, holidays, sick time, and other time off, or for receiving instruction in the classroom, laboratory, or other academic setting.